libbytanner/startup/notes.md

 I never knew how authentication works.
 First, when creating or verifying a user, you find if there is a user with the provided username and password, and the stored password is an encrypted version, and it is encrypted using hashing.
 I find the security aspect of this pretty interesting.
 The user is then generated a token, which is stored in a cookie, which will authorize them to access the rest of the app.

+I figured out that with data you want to keep from the client side, you can put it in a .env file, and import the values.
+If you put the .env into gitignore, they won't be pushed to Github.
+I still am not quite sure how to keep it completely hidden from the frontend.
+-- i figured this out.
+Store them in the database!!

+Backend service and Frontend are separate files.
+The frontend makes calls to the backend, which can also make calls to third party endpoints.
+You can also call third party endpoints from the frontend.

 MAILINATOR